Code-Institute-Submissions/StephenKennyGains-FriendlyFitness_NovResub/README.md

 # Validator Testing

 - The HTML templates were validated using [W3 Validator](https://validator.w3.org/nu/#textarea).
 No major errors were returned for the HTML segments.
-    Base.html was tested and found only errors for Links used Django templating language and one warning for commenting Index.html was tested and found only errors for Links used Django templating language and a trailing Div which was removed.
+    - Base.html was tested and found only errors for Links used Django templating language and one warning for commenting
+    - Index.html was tested and found only errors for Links used Django templating language and a trailing Div which was removed.
-    Service.html was missing some closing div tags and has warnings for Djamgo templating formats as expected.
+    - Service.html was missing some closing div tags and has warnings for Djamgo templating formats as expected.
-    Sevice_detail.html only showed errors for django templating language Edit_service.html showed no errors except the django templating language add_service.html showed no errors except the django templating language review.html showed no errors except the django templating language create_review.html showed no errors except the django templating language
+    - Sevice_detail.html only showed errors for django templating language
+    - Edit_service.html showed no errors except the django templating language
+    - add_service.html showed no errors except the django templating language
+    - review.html showed no errors except the django templating language
+    - create_review.html showed no errors except the django templating language
+    - profile.html showed no errors except the django templating language and a couple of un closed divs which have been closed.
+    - checkout.html showed no errors except the django templating language
+    - checkout_success.html only found django templating language errors.
+No others found.
+    - cart.html has showed the most errors but again all erros showing were for django templating language
+    - post_full.html showed little to no erros but were only django templating language erros.
+    - blog.html only showed one error and was for the django template link in the page.
 - The CSS style sheet was validated using [W3C Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) and no errors were returned.
-- The JavaScript files were run through [JSHint](https://jshint.com/) and one error was returned for a mising semi-colon.
+- The JavaScript files were run through [JSHint](https://jshint.com/) and one error was returned for a mising semi-colon and has been rectified.
 - The code was validated using [PEP8](http://pep8online.com/).
 Some Line too long errors were returned but in the interest of time, I did not change all of these.

 # Responsive Testing